ericrallen/old-school-front-end-challenge/README.md

 ---------------------------------
 ```

 Let's dig deeper.
-What about if we use a list of people waiting that's somewhere between `100,000` and `500,000`?
+What about if we use a random number of people between `100,000` and `500,000` for each iteration?

 ```log
 -[PERFORMANCE]-------------------